pik3d/19en/README.md

 The functionality of version 20 is extended by Eigen/Singular Values Decomposition of Matrix and Regression analyses based on <a href='https://commons.apache.org/proper/commons-math/'>"The Apache Commons Mathematics Library"</a>.

+Version 21 includes tool: b3d -"Body-3D" for 3D-display of bodies defined by
+quadrilateral faces (up to 10,000 faces).
+You can control Opacity of body/surface.

 The framework has simple but effective 2D-graphics tools for displaying columns and rows of matrices.
 Simple graph-editor can add text, lines, figures to chart.
 2D-graphics can be saved in vector format: WMF - "Windows Meta File".